TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 		  so this is how you verify it.
 			- for example, shapes of the bullets (but not those of whole cartridges) should remain convex.
 	- Otherwise, all edges will be highlighted in orange.

-## Offsets

-Some of the images used for flavours require important metrics.

-For example, we can generate a neon map for each image,
-or specify its shape in detail when it is going to be used as a physical shape, or specify some attachment positions if it'll going to be a container like a torso or a gun.